Politics

 Share

-Represented by -President Kashim Shettima, Tinubu stressed that the war against corruption cannot be won unless these challenges are effectively curtailed.
-The workshop, organized to the capacity of Nigeria’s judiciary, served as a platform to rally against what Tinubu described as the nation’s “ enemy”—corruption.
+Represented by Vice-President Kashim Shettima, Tinubu stressed that the war against corruption cannot be won unless these challenges are effectively curtailed.
+The workshop, organized to enhance the capacity of Nigeria’s judiciary, served as a platform to rally support against what Tinubu described as the nation’s “common enemy”—corruption.

-In his address, Tinubu emphasized the critical role of the judiciary in the anti-corruption fight, stating, “The judiciary is to the success of the anti-corruption .”
+In his address, Tinubu emphasized the critical role of the judiciary in the anti-corruption fight, stating, “The judiciary is central to the success of the anti-corruption efforts.”
 He highlighted the importance of the judiciary’s commitment, courage, and patriotism in making a meaningful impact against corruption.
-Tinubu also reiterated that corruption is a “cancer” all Nigerians, denying the country the full benefits of abundant resources.
+Tinubu also reiterated that corruption is a “cancer” affecting all Nigerians, denying the country the full benefits of its abundant natural resources.

-The president also noted that his administration has strategically recovered proceeds of corruption and reinvested them into critical programs.
-He emphasized the importance of judicial reforms and capacity building, describing the workshop as an opportunity for stakeholders to collectively raise against corruption.
+The president also noted that his administration has strategically recovered proceeds of corruption and reinvested them into critical social programs.
+He emphasized the importance of judicial reforms and capacity building, describing the workshop as an opportunity for stakeholders to collectively raise their voices against corruption.

 Share